How to Manage Large-Scale Art Projects (Step-by-Step)

 f.
 Production Schedule:

 i.
-Visualised timeline of tasks and its deadlines.
+Visualised timeline of tasks and their deadlines.

 ii.
 Task Breakdown: A list of tasks and individuals responsible for it.